benmellin/msc_project/README.md

 # msc_project
-A semester long research project that uses statistical and computational models to better understand a population of into Mesenchymal Stromal Cells (MSCs).
+A semester long research project that uses statistical and computational models to better understand a population of Mesenchymal Stromal Cells (MSCs).

 This project expanded on previous work completed by Dr. Raga Krishnakumar at Sandia National Laboratories.